 April 2017: Screened in conjunction with the Nickelodeon Theatre’s Indie Grits Festival, the 2017 Witten Lecture-Screening included the presentation of the Museum of Education’s documentary video, The Travelstead Room: A Space to Honor, a Place to Engage, a portrayal of “the Travelstead Incident” and, through comments by faculty, staff, students, and visiting scholars, an examination of the importance of memorializations at colleges and universities and the significance of designing spaces that encourage teachers and students to address and to confront issues of civil rights and social justice.
 The event was held in Wardlaw Hall and attended by administrators, faculty, and students, with special guests including members of the Travelstead family (Coleman Travelstead, son, and Monique McNamara, granddaughter) and Travelstead Award recipients Charles (Bud) Ferillo and Millicent E. Brown.

-April 2014: Screened in conjunction with the Nickelodeon Theatre’s Indie Grits Festival, the 2014 Witten Award was given to the documentary film, 40 Years Later: Now Can We Talk?, a portrayal of historical and contemporary tensions of high school desegregation.
+April 2014: Screened in conjunction with the Nickelodeon Theatre’s Indie Grits Festival, the 2014 Witten Award for Distinguished Documentary Film was given to 40 Years Later: Now Can We Talk?, a portrayal of historical and contemporary tensions of high school desegregation.
 The event was held in Wardlaw Hall, with a standing room crowd of over 120 administrators, faculty, and students, with special guests from the Museum’s 1963-2013 exhibition including civil rights leaders James Solomon, I. S. Leevy Johnson, and Hemphill Pride.

 Fall 2012: The12th Witten Lecture featured Sallie Ann Robinson, former Daufuskie Island resident, who presented “The Water Was Wide” discussing her experiences as a student of Pat Conroy’s at the Mary Fields School during the 1969 and 1970 school years.
 This period of Conroy’s life would be drawn upon for his novel, The Water Is Wide.